 Reasons not to do your photo session at sunrise:

-- waking up early can result in less sleep and hurried breakfast, which can beget fatigue;
+- waking up early can result in less sleep and a hurried breakfast, which can affect your mood;

 - Sunrise tends to be less romantic than the evening.

 - Your professional beauty artist may charge a premium to come to your hotel early.